Raphiiko/OyasumiVR/README.md

   - Automatically change your status based on the number of players in your world:
     <br>_Switch to blue when you are sleeping alone so your friends can join you, and switch to orange when there's enough people around!_
 - :wrench: Turning off all trackers and/or controllers with a single click.
+- :email: Automatically accept invite requests
+  - Automatically let friends in while you are asleep!
+  - Configure whose invite requests are accepted using a black- or whitelist.
 - :zzz: Manage automations with a sleep mode in various ways:
   - Detect falling asleep:
     - When a controller or tracker battery percentage falls below a threshold